PCFINE Year I Educational Objectives

 -

-To be able to identify two important historical shifts in the psychoanalytic theory of therapeutic action
+To be able to define therapeutic action and to recognize how our understanding of the change process has evolved with two important historical shifts in psychoanalytic theory

 -

-To be able to help partners in a couple understand the other's dynamic history of thwarted longings, and recognize how these are playing out in their dynamic
+To be able to sensitive partners in a couple to their developmental history of thwarted longings, and to understand how these are playing out in their dynamic

 -

-To be able to define Ezriel's terms "required relationship" and "avoided relationship" and recognize how these lead to mutual defensive systems in couples
+To be able to define Ezriel's terms required relationship and avoided relationship and to understand how these lead to mutual defensive systems in couples

 Relationship as a Developmental Process/Opportunity